SoftwareAG/cumulocity-python-api/README.md

 ### Installation using pip

 Releases are also archived within the GitHub releases page.
 The module is released as standard Python wheel (_.whl_ file).
-It can be ownloaded and installed using pip using the following command:
+It can be downloaded and installed using pip using the following command:

 ```shell
 pip install <release wheel file>